-PART 4: COMBINING PHOTOS WITH ON1 PHOTO RAW 2021
+PART 4: COMBINING PHOTOS WITH ON1 PHOTO RAW 2022

 For many photographers, editing in post-production doesn't just mean working on a single image at time.
 When shooting out in the field they might capture multiple shots of a scene, to blend them later to achieve a greater dynamic range, to create expansive panoramas, or to build a perfectly focused scene from front to back.
 Or, they might be interested in creating sophisticated composites that can only be created within a layered workflow.
-For those photographers, ON1 Photo RAW 2021 includes a full set of combination tools to help them achieve their photographic vision with ease:
+For those photographers, ON1 Photo RAW 2022 includes a full set of combination tools to help them achieve their photographic vision with ease:

 - Layers: Photo RAW's Edit module offers a full layered workflow, letting you create collages, perfectly blended composites from multiple images, and much more.
-(See page 168.) - Panorama: The Panorama feature can create amazing, expansive views of a scene from two to 25 photos blending them together into a seamless whole.
+(See page 173.) - Panorama: The Panorama feature can create amazing, expansive views of a scene from two to 25 photos blending them together into a seamless whole.
 It can even create great panos from a handheld set of shots.
 You can even batch process a group of panorama shots.
-(See page 176.) - HDR: This feature takes a group of photos shot at different exposure values and blends them to create photos that include a wider range of tones-from deep shadows to bright highlights-than can be achieved with a single shot.
+(See page 181.) - HDR: This feature takes a group of photos shot at different exposure values and blends them to create photos that include a wider range of tones-from deep shadows to bright highlights-than can be achieved with a single shot.
 Like panoramas, Photo RAW's HDR feature supports batch processing.
-(See page 179.) - Focus Stacking: Like the HDR feature, Focus Stacking takes multiple shots of the same scene, each shot with a different focus point, and blends them together into a perfectly focused final result.
-(See page 182.)
+(See page 184.) - Focus Stacking: Like the HDR feature, Focus Stacking takes multiple shots of the same scene, each shot with a different focus point, and blends them together into a perfectly focused final result.
+(See page 187.) - Time-Lapse: Create beautiful, flicker-free time-lapse videos from sequences of still photos.
+(See page 189.)

-As is the case with all of the editing functionality in ON1 Photo RAW 2021, these features work non-destructively.
+As is the case with all of the editing functionality in ON1 Photo RAW 2022, these features work non-destructively.
 Your original photos are not changed, and the resultant, blended photos have all the re-editability found throughout Photo RAW.